jesse-jared-collab/jesse-jared-collab.github.io/publications.md

   gtag('config', 'G-EX32E7FD6Z');
 </script>

 My research focuses on debates between libertarians, socialists, and anarchists over the moral status of the market and the state.
-I'm also intereste in rights, consent, philosophical anarchism, luck egalitarianism, self-ownership, private property, initial appropriation, and Analytical Marxism.
+I'm also interested in rights, consent, philosophical anarchism, luck egalitarianism, self-ownership, private property, initial appropriation, and Analytical Marxism.
 My long-term project is to provide a normative defense of a heterodox variety of anarchism.

 ## My Book